fabro66/GAST-Net-3DPoseEstimation/README.md

             data_2d_humaneva15_detectron_pt_coco.npz

 ### Training & Testing
-If you want to reproduce the results of our pretrained models, run the following commands.
+If you want to reproduce the results of our paper, run the following commands.

 For Human3.6M:
 ```